Our Story: DrNickMdiv 5th Anniversary

 Your celebrant will meet with you prior to the funeral or celebration of life to discuss your family’s ideas.
 Many families add other elements: music, singing, “words of wisdom” (a poetry reading, spiritual or religious texts), or a movie about the deceased person’s life.
 Families often wish to engage grandchildren if applicable.
 The time to discuss such ideas is prior to the event so all gathered can focus on celebrating a life well lived.

 If you want to learn more about the tasks fulfilled by a funeral director and how they are different from your celebrant, click here.
+You can read more about my own values, bio, and contact information.

 Why you don’t want your Celebrant to cry…